Glenrothes: Industrial history

-Post-New Town History
+Modern history

 The GDC was finally wound up in 1995 after which responsibility for Glenrothes was largely transferred to Fife Council with assets such as the Kingdom Shopping Centre, industrial and office units sold off to private sector companies.
 However, by 1995 the GDC had left a lasting legacy on the town by overseeing the development of over 15,000 houses, 5174125 ft2 of industrial floorspace, 735476 ft2 of office floorspace and 576977 ft2 of shopping floorspace.
 Since the winding up of the GDC Glenrothes continues to serve as Fife's principal administrative centre and serves a wider sub-regional area as a major centre for services and employment.

-In 2008, coinciding with the town's 60th anniversary, Canadian artist and researcher Sylvia Grace Borda chose to holiday for a week in Glenrothes.
-She was curious to explore the town as if she were a late-1960s photographer of common places, following on from a similar study of East Kilbride.
-The outcome was the production of a series of images which the artist believes contradict how some Scots would 'see' Glenrothes, reinforcing the observation that it often takes a visitor to see what others take for granted.
-The work sought to position itself so the everyday environment can cause the viewer to pause and regard the commonplace as extraordinary.
+In 2008, coinciding with the town's 60th anniversary, Canadian artist and researcher Sylvia Grace Borda chose to explore the town as if she were a late-1960s photographer of common places.
+The outcome was the production of a series of images which the artist believes contradict how some Scots would 'see' Glenrothes.

 Annual awards that were set up by Urban Realm and Carnyx Group in the mid-2000s to challenge the quality of built environments in Scotland saw Glenrothes awarded their Carbuncle Award in 2009.
 The judges awarded Glenrothes the category of the most dismal place in Scotland for its "depressed and investment starved town centre".
 This generated mixed and polarized views from locals and built environment professionals alike.
-In the immediate aftermath of the award Urban Realm hosted a conference in the town named 'Saving Down Towns' to try to underline how great Glenrothes could be.
-Planners and architects were brought along to suggest possible ways forward for the town, as well as to discuss the challenges facing Scotland's urban centres in general.

 Paradoxically in 2010 the town won awards for being the "Best Kept Large Town" and the most "Clean, sustainable and beautiful community" in Scotland in the Beautiful Scotland competition and was the winner in the "large town" category in the 2011 Royal Horticultural Society Britain in Bloom competition.
-The town continued its horticultural success by achieving further Gold awards in the 2013 and 2014 UK finals.
+The town achieved further Gold awards in the 2013 and 2014 UK finals.